ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

 !!! example "Task 4a - run `pw.x`"
     - Go to the directory `02_CarbonDiamond`.
     - Read the input file `01_CD_scf.in`.
-        - Again the variable `ecutrho` is set tighter.
+        - Note that the variable `ecutrho` is set tighter for DFPT calculation of phonons.
         - The prefix is defined explicitly as `'CD'`.
 This is useful when you run multiple calculations in different directories.
         - All other variables should be familiar to you.
     - Run `pw.x < 01_CD_scf.in > pw.out`.